YOU can eat clean! Oh yeah, I’m talking to you!

 I know the idea of water fasts are scary, but if done with the proper planning and preparation, a water/tea fast can provide intense bodily healing and substantial weight loss for healthy populations.

-A short (less than a week) water/tea fast can often be the prefect reset for breaking high-carb and sugar additions and balancing blood sugar.
+A short 24 hour water/tea fast can often be the prefect reset for breaking high-carb and sugar additions and balancing blood sugar.
 It can also help push past stubborn weight loss plateaus.

 Now I’m the first to say water fasting is not for everyone, and NOT necessary for a clean living Filtered lifestyle, but for the well prepared it can be an excellent reset and help kickstart stubborn weight loss.